NightLapse-Studios/Pumpkin/README.md

 # Pumpkin
 Pumpkin is a UI library that wraps Roact and Flipper to achieve better expressiveness and ease of writing components.
 It is highly recommended you understand developing with Roact before Pumpkin since it is built on Roact.

 For working examples, check out the children of [src/example/DebugMenu](src/example/DebugMenu/init.lua), such as [DebugCheckBox](src/example/DebugMenu/DebugCheckBox.lua), and most functionality is implemented in a single file: [Pumpkin](src/Pumpkin/init.lua).
 Note: we may not write react in your style or with certain wisdom, but Pumpkin is primarily a wrapper, and as such the example code *can* be written in your preferred style.
-Some poeple blacklist class/stateful component patterns, but they are very intuitive to us, so that is the dominating pattern we have used in these examples.
+Some people blacklist class/stateful component patterns, but they are very intuitive to us, so that is the dominating pattern we have used in these examples.

 ### Main Attractions
 * Short Syntax/Builder Pattern